 - Don’t change your strategy too fast, because the results might be just around the corner.

 - Define and target the most valuable users first, as they can influence others.

-- Build a community around your marketplace — make events and host Meetups.
+- Form a community around your marketplace — organize events and host Meetups.

 - Protect the uniqueness of your offering or find it, if you don’t have it.

 In 2021, designing a marketplace website, you should also consider building an application along with it.
 There is a standard list of features that your marketplace app should have.
 Your customers are expecting a certain level of functionality, so you should pay close attention to detail, discuss these features with the development partner for proper integration.

 Simple Login Process